omenking/Valorant-eSports-Manager/journal/technical-uncertainty.md

 - Do we want to leverage completion models (fine tune them)?
     - Do we even know which are completion models?

+[Update 3]

+- How is Gaurd Rails Groundess and Relevance different from Evaluation Automatic tests in Amazon Bedrock?
+    - if GaurdRails check fails how does it remediate?
+Does it try again, does it just not return a result?

 ## Programmatic Workflow for LLMs

 - Is it all going to be the AWS and Bedrock SDK